Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir/docs/deployment.md

 ## 7. Identity Provider Configuration

-**For Azure AD B2C/Microsoft Entra External ID:**
+**For non-Microsoft Entra ID Identity Providers:**

-To set up SMART on FHIR with B2C/Entra External ID, you need to provide the Application Registration details from the B2C/Entra External ID tenant.
+To set up SMART on FHIR with a non-Microsoft Entra ID Identity Provider, you need to provide the Application Registration details from the non-Microsoft Entra ID Identity Providers tenant.
 Specifically, you will need to provide the Application Registration ID and Secret.
-This allows Third Party IDP Support for FHIR Service as well as resources deployed in the Azure AD tenant to access and interact with the Application Registration created in the B2C/Entra External ID tenant.
-Note that resources in the Azure AD tenant cannot directly access the B2C/Entra External ID Application Registration without these details.
+This allows Third Party IDP Support for FHIR Service as well as resources deployed in the Azure AD tenant to access and interact with the Application Registration created in the non-Microsoft Entra ID Identity Provider tenant.
+Note that resources in the Azure AD tenant cannot directly access the non-Microsoft Entra ID Identity Provider Tenant's Application Registration without these details.

 - Configure Identity Provider:
     1. Open the FHIR Service from the {env_name}-rg resource group, or with the name of the existing resource group you specified.